OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:68

-> But chose the tribe of Judah,
+> But selected the tribe of Judah,
-> Mount Zion, which He loved.
+> Mount Zion, which He cherished.

 ---